Flaxman Qoopane

-Moalosi Jacob Qoopane (1955–2017), also known as “Flaxman” was known as “the father of literature and arts” in Bloemfontein.
+Moalosi Jacob Qoopane (1955–2017), also known as "Flaxman", was known as "the father of literature and arts" in Bloemfontein.
 Qoopane was a South African literary activist and internationally recognised author, poet, journalist and biographer.

 Early life

 Qoopane was born in 1955 in Mangaung in the Free State.
-He spent most of his childhood as well as career in the Free State.
+He spent most of his childhood as well as his career in the Free State.
 His interest for writing began at an early age.